denten-books/plain-text/3-projection.md

 electrical impulse, and back out through a series of transformations into script.

-TAKE A LOOK HERE
 By "encoding," I mean a "controlled system of representation."
 Representation in its unrestrained form (as in "pictorial representation") differs from "encoding" in the size of its vocabulary.
-Painting and other forms of uninhibited representational conventions are limitless in their expressive possibility.
+Painting and other forms of uninhibited representational conventions offer limitless expressive possibilities.
 The "language" of painting is infinite, in other words.
-Encoding, by contrast, reduces the universe of possibilities to a limited set of salient "codes," like the alphabet.
+Encoding, by contrast, reduces the universe of expressive possibilities to a limited set of salient "codes," like the alphabet.
 These codes have a formal grammar and rules of composition.
 Although the expressive potential of written language is limitless, in some combinatorial sense of the word, language and other codes can "break," that is, be reduced to nonsense, in a way that painting cannot.
 A telegraph of the single-Morse type accepts alpha-numeric characters at first and then translates them into a system of signals, expressed in time intervals (between the synchronization tone and the activation of the key).

 It becomes clear from the description of early telegraph encoding systems that transcoding and transmediation relate to each other somehow.
 On one hand, all